 Create a stream of search terms

-WikiSmartComponent turns the search box values into an observable stream of search terms
+WikiSmartComponent class turns the user's keystrokes into an observable stream of search terms

 with the help of a

 Subject, which you import from RxJS: